jmogl/VerletBallPhysicsDemo/README.md

 # VerletBallPhysicsDemo
-Javascript Ball Physics 2D Simulation using Verlet Integration Goal is to learn Javascript making a ball physics simulation
+Javascript Ball Physics 2D Simulation using Verlet Integration.
+Goal is to learn Javascript making a ball physics simulation
 	This app is a work in progress and not intended to be a robust application for every web browser.
 	Tested on iPhone & iPad (Chrome and Safari), and Android Nexus 6P.